 When the MBR2GPT.exe tool is run, it creates four logs in the %windir% directory (C:\Windows).
 The four logs are setuperr.log, setupact.log, diagerr.xml, and diagwrn.xml with setuperr.log having the most detailed information.
 In the example below, I ran the tool and saw in setuperr.log that it failed because there are too many partitions.

 A full list of error codes for the tool can be found on TechNet under the Return Codes section here docs.microsoft.com.
 Note that these error codes are specific to the tool itself and shouldn’t be confused with error codes that the Windows 10 setup or the Task Sequence engine may throw.

-If you would like readymade sequences that handle both MBR2GPT.exe and BIOS to UEFI for both PC refresh/replace and in-place upgrade scenarios, I have created a document that walks through the setup of both scenarios on Adaptiva’s SCCM Academy.
+If you would like readymade sequences that handle both MBR2GPT.exe and BIOS to UEFI for both PC refresh/replace and in-place upgrade scenarios, we have created a document that walks through the setup of both scenarios on Adaptiva’s SCCM Academy.
 The Secure 10: BIOS to UEFI 2017 Update solution is free, and includes two Task Sequences that can be imported into your environment.
 It’s up to you to provide all the dependencies (1703 Boot Image, Vendor Tools for BIOS to UEFI, etc.).
-However, these are working sequences that I have run against all three vendors in my lab, and could save you days of works.
+However, these are working sequences that I have run against all three vendors in our lab, and could save you days of works.
 Happy migrating!